 The rest of this section focuses on defining the correctness semantics that should be expected from a \hetm platform, such as the one that we will present in Section~\ref{sec:sys}, that exploits speculative techniques to mask the costs of inter-device synchronization.
 More in detail, we intend to reason on the correctness of TM implementations that can commit transactions in a speculative fashion, i.e., without first checking for conflicts with transactions executing on remote devices, and that may therefore have to be later aborted in case an inter-device contention is eventually detected.

-This speculative transaction execution model --- in which transactions are first \textit{speculatively committed} based only on local information, and only subsequently are final committed (or simply committed) --- is desirable, in a \hetm platform, as it allows to remove intra-device conflict detection from the critical path of transactions' execution.
-In fact, in such a model, upon speculatively commit of a transaction $T$, i) the thread that requested $T$'s commit can be unblocked and process new transactions, and ii) $T$'s updates can be immediately made visible to other local transactions.
+This speculative transaction execution model --- in which transactions are first \textit{speculatively committed} based only on local information, and only subsequently are \textit{committed} --- is desirable, in a \hetm platform, as it allows to remove intra-device conflict detection from the critical path of transactions' execution.
+In fact, in such a model, upon a transaction $T$ is speculatively committed, $i)$ the thread that requested $T$'s commit can be unblocked and process new transactions, and $ii)$ $T$'s updates can be immediately made visible locally.
 On the other hand, this speculative execution model also enables a broader spectrum of concurrency anomalies with respect to conventional transaction execution models that do not contemplate the notion of speculatively committed transactions.

 We start by observing that existing consistency criteria for classical TM systems, such as Opacity and Virtual World Consistency~\cite{Guerraoui08,vwc} (see Section~\ref{sec:rel_work}), are unfit to capture the dynamics of the speculative transaction execution model that we advocate to enable efficient implementations of the \hetm abstraction.
-Roughly speaking, existing TM consistency criteria ensure, with various nuances, two key properties: \begin{itemize} \item{P1.} \textit{The behavior of every committed transaction has to be justifiable by the \textit{same} sequential execution containing only committed transactions, without contradicting real-time order.} \item{P2.} \textit{The behavior of any active transaction, even if it eventually aborts, has to be justifiable by \textit{some} (possibly different) sequential execution containing only committed transactions.}
+Roughly speaking, existing TM consistency criteria ensure, with various nuances, two key properties: \begin{itemize}